omnifaces/optimusfaces/README.md

 Utility library for OmniFaces + PrimeFaces combined.

-##This project is currently still in development stage!
+## This project is currently still in development stage!

-This project basically combines best of [OmniFaces](http://omnifaces.org/) and [PrimeFaces](http://www.primefaces.org/) with help of [OmniPersistence](https://github.com/omnifaces/omnipersistence), an utility library for JPA and [Hibernate](http://hibernate.org/).
+This project basically combines best of [OmniFaces](http://omnifaces.org/) and [PrimeFaces](http://www.primefaces.org/) with help of [OmniPersistence](https://github.com/omnifaces/omnipersistence), an utility library for JPA (and [Hibernate](http://hibernate.org/)).
 This project should make it a breeze to create semi-dynamic lazy-loaded, searchable, sortable and filterable `<p:dataTable>` based on a JPA model and a generic entity service.

-###Installation
+### Installation

 `pom:xml`